How You Get the Girl: Background and release

 Taylor Swift had identified as a country musician until her fourth studio album, Red (2012).
 The record incorporates eclectic pop and rock styles beyond the country stylings of her past albums, (Note: Namely, Taylor Swift (2006), Fearless (2008), and Speak Now (2010).) which led to journalists questioning her country-music identity.
 She began writing songs for her fifth studio album in 2013 while embarking on the Red Tour (2013–2014) and named it 1989 after her birth year to signify an artistic reinvention.
 Described by Swift as her first "official pop album", it was inspired by 1980s synth-pop and musical experimentation.
 Big Machine Records released 1989 on October 27, 2014, to critical praise and commercial success; "How You Get the Girl" is the album's tenth track.

-In the United States, "How You Get the Girl" reached number four on the Billboard Bubbling Under Hot 100 chart dated November 15, 2014.
-In July 2018, it received a gold certification from the Recording Industry Association of America.
-The track also reached number 81 on the Canadian Hot 100 chart in Canada.
-"How You Get the Girl" was certified platinum in Australia, gold in New Zealand, and silver in the United Kingdom.
+Prior to its release, "How You Get the Girl" was used in a Diet Coke advertisement in which the number of cats increased whenever Swift took a sip from a can of Diet Coke.
+The advertisement featured her cat Olivia Benson.
+In the United States, the track reached number four on the Billboard Bubbling Under Hot 100 chart dated November 15, 2014.
+It also reached number 81 on the Canadian Hot 100 chart.
+"How You Get the Girl" was certified platinum in Australia, gold in New Zealand and the United States, and silver in the United Kingdom.